DmitryVerzun/my_first_docker_project/README.md

 1. Adding / deleting heroes from the database.
 Script name - add_hero.py
 2. Adding slogan to a  hero.
 Script name - add_slogan.py
 3. Adding a backstory to a hero.
 Script name - add_backstory.py
-4. Creating a random confrontation (for details on the power mechanics see function documentation).
+4. Creating any number of random confrontations (for details on the power mechanics see function documentation).
 Script name - add_random_confrontation.py
-5. Ending the war with end_war.py This is achieved by running the add_random_confrontation() function in an infinite loop until only one side is left.
-WARNING: running this WILL wipe out most of the database.

 ## Usage
 Build the image, start a container and launch it in background (and ready for commands!):